 - Firstly, the old city contained with four partially intact defensive walls and a surrounding moat.
 This area is popular with younger visitors as a place stay and go out in the evening.
 The old city is where the cheaper guesthouses are located and the busier bars and nightclubs, such as the ever popular Spicy Nightclub on the Moonmuang Road and the fantastic and super cheap Jok Sompet Restaurant.

 - The riverside area near the night bazaar is very popular with older visitors and families.
-There are plenty of good restaurants here and the best hotels in Chaing Mai, such as the excellent and mid price range Porn Ping Tower.
+There are plenty of good restaurants here and the best hotels in Chaing Mai.

 - A third up and coming area, to the north of the city, is the area around around the Nimmanahaeminda Road.
 The Nimmanahaeminda Road is the centre of modern ‘cool’ in Chiang Mai and is most popular with well to do, young and hip Thai visitors to the city.